How to Implement an Organizational 360 Feedback Initiative

-For even more tips, view our webinar on Maximizing the Impact of 360 Assessments.
+For even more tips, explore our book, Leveraging the Impact of 360 Degree Feedback.

 Ready to Take the Next Step?

 We can partner with you to create a custom 360 feedback initiative for your organization.
 Learn more about designing, implementing, and facilitating 360 feedback using our world-renowned leadership assessments, and get certified to deliver them with our Assessment Certification Course, which certifies coaches, consultants, and HR leaders to facilitate our industry-leading Benchmarks® 360 assessments suite, and the straightforward and simple-to-use Skillscope® leadership skills assessment.